 3.4 We will accept one payment per passenger towards the balance.
 Additional payments may be made but a charge of £2 per payment will be made to cover the additional costs to us.
-2% surcharge will be made for credit cards and company card payemts, American Express will incur a 2.5% charge, a 3% surcharge will be made for non UK bank cards of all types.
+A 2% surcharge will be added for Visa and Mastercard credit cards and company card payments, a 3% surcharge will be made for non UK bank cards of all types.
 We will process card payments based on the type of card advised by the client, however, we reserve the right to surcharge the client if the bank later charges the company.

 4 Can I alter the booking?

 4.1 We will do our best to accommodate any alterations you may request after the contract is formed.

 4.2 To make an alteration the Party Leader must send us notice.

 4.3 We may make an administration charge of £50 per alteration and pass on any third party costs associated with the alteration to you.

 4.4 Alterations which are of a major nature may be treated as a cancellation and rebooking (for example, if you want to travel on a different date).